 Occurs because of a defect in the structure of the inguinal canal that may be either congenital or acquired.
 Patients with inguinal hernia have been shown to have abnormal collagen metabolism and decreased collagen levels.

 Any occupation that causes repetitive mechanical stress over a bursa may result in bursitis.
 In primary care, bursitis most commonly presents in the knee, and as subacromial (subdeltoid), trochanteric, retrocalcaneal, and olecranon bursae.

 Tendon degeneration characterized by a combination of pain, swelling, and impaired performance is described by the general term "tendinopathy".
 The exact etiology is unclear.
 Studies suggest it is an overuse condition leading to inadequate tendon repair that predisposes the tendon to microtears and degeneration.

 Strain is an injury to the muscle or musculotendinous junction, whereas sprain is an injury to the ligament.
-Predisposing factors are type of muscle architecture (i.e., pennate muscle, type II fast twitch muscle fibers, and muscle-tendon units that span 2 joints) and previous injury.
+Predisposing factors are type of muscle architecture (i.e., pennate muscle, type II fast twitch muscle fibers, and muscle-tendon units that span two joints) and previous injury.

-Sport-related injuries may be generally categorized as acute or chronic.
+Sport-related injuries are generally categorized as acute or chronic.
 The range of medical conditions potentially resulting from sport- or exercise-related injuries is wide.
 More than 90% of all sport-related injuries are either contusions or strains.
 Contact sports (e.g., soccer, hockey) may increase the risk of contusion, whereas sprinting and jumping are the most common activities associated with muscle strains.